open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 ##### Figure 23.
 Use case #3.
 Asking a site or assistant to recommend one or more assistants that can help with a certain task.

 Finally, Figure 23 shows use case #3 where a discovery agent is being asked to recommend some other agent to service a specific request.
-The returned _proposeAssitant_ event should contain the manifests of any recommended assistants for the task.
+The returned _proposeAssistant_ event should contain the manifests of any recommended assistants for the task.

 In this example the parameter _recommendScope_ has the value "external" which indicates that the assistant is not being invited to recommend itself for the task.

-In the most general case, when requested, assitants can also recommend their own services and/or the services of other agents.
-The _recommendScope_ "all" is used to inidcate this.
+In the most general case, when requested, assistants can also recommend their own services and/or the services of other agents.
+The _recommendScope_ "all" is used to indicate this.

 The optional _to_ object can be used to indicate which agent is the intended recipient of the event.
-If absent then all recipients should consider the request directed at them, for all the assistants in the conversation could be simulataneously asked to to supply their own manifests or make recommendations.
+If absent then all recipients should consider the request directed at them, for all the assistants in the conversation could be simultaneously asked to to supply their own manifests or make recommendations.

 As with the invite event, there is no requirement for a _speakerUri_ on a _getManifests_ event.
 If one is provided then it up to the receiving agent to decide how to take it into account.
-If the event is addressed to a _serviceUrl_ without an _speakerUri_ then it is best practice to return all the manfests associated with that _serviceUrl_.
+If the event is addressed to a _serviceUrl_ without an _speakerUri_ then it is best practice to return all the manifests associated with that _serviceUrl_.
 If a _speakerUri_ is sent then it is best practice to return only the manifest associated with just that _speakerUri_.
-If the _speakerUri_ does match then it is best practice to return return an empty manifest list.
-It may however be helpful for a discovery agent to return manifests of other disovery agents that it thinks might be able to help with the request.
+If the _speakerUri_ does match then it is best practice to return an empty manifest list.
+It may however be helpful for a discovery agent to return manifests of other discovery agents that it thinks might be able to help with the request.

-See section 1.18 for more information on _publishManfests_ event behaviors.
+See section 1.18 for more information on _publishManifests_ event behaviors.

-### 1.18 publishManfests Event
+### 1.18 publishManifests Event

     {
       "openFloor": {